vchat-meme-blip/polymarket-cafe/AUTONOMY.md

 ---

+## User-Directed Task Management

+The most powerful aspect of agent autonomy is your ability to give your active agent specific, long-term objectives.

+-   **Agent Tasks Panel:** From your Dashboard, you can access the **Agent Tasks** panel.
+This is your command center for creating, tracking, and reviewing missions for your agent.
+-   **Task Execution:** The `AutonomyDirector`'s first priority is always to check for and execute your assigned tasks.
+Using its AI, it will prioritize which pending task to work on and leverage its full toolset—including market data analysis and web research—to complete the objective.
+-   **Live Updates:** As your agent works on a task, it will post updates to the task log, giving you a clear view of its progress and findings.

+---

 ## The Autonomy Director: Your Active Agent's 24/7 Brain

 At the heart of the system is the **Autonomy Director**, a single, powerful, and persistent backend process that acts as a "heartbeat" for the one personal agent you have designated as **"Active"**.